nvhiii/nahi-site/_projects/meddy.md

         content: Guidelines for contributing to Meddy.
 ---

-# template to follow in the future for projs
+# template for other projs to follow